Ezus-Software/ezusAPIDocumentation/source/index.html.md

   {
     "erreur": "false",
     "message": "Client created Successfully",
-    "client": "email@email.email"
+    "reference": "clientReference"
   }
 ]
 ```

 This endpoint Upsert a Client.
-The email params is used as a Primary Key for your clients If you have multiple clients with the same email, the first client will be taken.
-If a client with this email already exist, `this one will be updated with the new Params Given here.`
+The reference should be unique and permit to update an existing client or Create a new Client.
+If reference is not given, the email params is used as a Primary Key for your clients If you have multiple clients with the same email, the first client will be taken.
+If a client with this email already exist.
+An Esus Reference will be returned you must have to save it for your next uses. `this one will be updated with the new Params Given here.`

 ### HTTP Request